 Writing different call-to-action copy for a split test will improve the overall click-through rate of your email campaign when it’s distributed to the full mailing list.

+Getting the sample size right is also crucial.
 The larger the split test, the more reliable your results will be.
 However, increasing the size of your split test also means that more people will receive an unoptimised campaign.